StefanoAnzolut/business-guide/source/account/signature-protocol.rst

 ..
 NOTE::
    This feature is only available to Skribble Enterprise customers.

 Think of a signature protocol as a history of the recipients' activities of a signature invitation.
 Need to know who viewed or signed the document with which e-signature standard or who declined to sign?
-Instead of logging into your account every time to check the information for each document one by one, you can download the signature protocol as a PDF and file it with the signed copy.
+Instead of logging into your account to check the information for each document one by one, you can download the signature protocol as a PDF and file it with the signed copy.
 This comes in handy for your compliance team or anyone else on your team if they ever need this information.

 Here’s how to download a signature protocol: